Tonga Eruption Seabed Mapping Project - TESMaP

 It is the first time that a USV has been used for this type of task and demonstrates how the technology is pioneering new ways of understanding our oceans.

-The Tonga Eruption Seabed Mapping Project (TESMaP) is being funded by The Nippon Foundation – the largest non-profit organisation based in Japan which, amongst other philanthropic activities, has been facilitating projects in the ocean field since 1962.
-The research is also supported by The Nippon Foundation-GEBCO Seabed 2030 Project which aims to map the world’s ocean floor by 2030.
+The Tonga Eruption Seabed Mapping Project (TESMaP) was funded by The Nippon Foundation – the largest non-profit organisation based in Japan which, amongst other philanthropic activities, has been facilitating projects in the ocean field since 1962.
+The research was also supported by The Nippon Foundation-GEBCO Seabed 2030 Project which aims to map the world’s ocean floor by 2030.